Cultured Creme Fraiche

 Originally published on June 7, 2017.

-Cultured cream is a fancy name for sour cream or what is traditionally called crème fraiche.
-Very simple to make!!
+Cultured cream is just a fancy name for probiotic-rich sour cream that is traditionally called crème fraiche.
+Very simple to make.
 All you need is a glass jar, cream, and culture starter* to break down protein in milk called casein) and to convert sugar in milk called lactose into lactic acid.

 The end result is an easy-to-digest dairy with one of the best kinds of fat for the brain, especially children or pregnant women.
 Many lactose or casein intolerant people who can’t normally eat heavy cream or dairy without skin breakouts or stomach upset, etc. find they can tolerate creme fraiche because this is a pre-digested food with little work for the body to do other than assimilate good fats 🙂